 Reports Show Billions in Child Support Goes Unpaid

-The United States Census Bureau recently reported startling statistics revolving around the payment of child support.
+The United States Census Bureau reports on information related to past-due child support payments that may be owed by individuals.
+The Census Bureau reports revealed startling statistics revolving around the payment (specifically the non-payment) of child support.
 This report focused mainly on child support that is supposed to be paid from non-custodial parents and included both monetary and non-cash assistance.
-In 2011, the report revealed that more than $14 billion in child support payments were unpaid to primary custodial parents, which means that one of every three dollars owed in child support was not being paid by non-custodial parents.
+The report revealed that more than $14 billion in child support payments were unpaid to primary custodial parents.

+The $14 billion amount that is owed means that one out of every three dollars owed in child support was not being paid by non-custodial parents.
 This figure translates to less than one half of the child support eligible parents receiving the child support they are owed based on their court ordered arrangement, with about one quarter of those parents not receiving any of the support they were promised to receive.
 While child support is most often awarded during a paternity action or child custody case, the Census Bureau’s report confirmed that these orders for child support are all but “hollow” since the ordered payments are not being made.

 In addition to giving up on owed collecting payments, studies have shown fewer parents are engaging the government’s enforcement resources because they come up with their own, alternative agreement with the non-custodial parent outside of the court room.
 Another report also showed that parents who are younger or less educated were less likely to collect all of the child support they were owed from the non-custodial parent.